Philadelphia Surgical Error Lawyer

 - Damage from a planned surgery – this can occur when damage is not a risk that was explained to the patient before undergoing surgery.

-Our team of Philadelphia medical malpractice lawyers are dedicated to helping surgical error victims recover compensation for their pain and suffering.
-With questions such as, who will pay your medical bills, how to file a surgical error case and how to receive compensation – medical malpractice cases can be very confusing.
-Call our professionals at either our Pennsylvania or New Jersey offices for questions or a free case evaluation, 1-800-7-LEGAL-7.
+Our legal team at Rosenbaum & Associates is dedicated to helping surgical error victims recover compensation for their pain and suffering.
+With questions such as who will pay your medical bills, how to file a surgical error case, and how to receive compensation – medical malpractice cases can be very confusing.
+Call an experienced Philadelphia surgical error lawyer at (215) 569-0200 with questions or contact us online to schedule a free case evaluation.